navalpostgraduateschool/mobile_mines/documentation/user_guide.md

 ![Simulation Output][def_5]

 - A table displays:
-  - Number of remaining and destroyed UUVs.
+  - Number of remaining fleet units and mines.
-  - Number of destroyed mines.
+  - Number of destroyed fleet units and mines.
   - Percentage of surviving assets.

 ---